 Bids shall be accompanied by a copy of a bid security by way of a Bid Bond from a surety company acceptable to the Owner and which is licensed to do business in the Province of Newfoundland and Labrador or a copy of a cheque in the amount of 10 percent of the bid price.
 Originals to be delivered to Memorial University post tender closing.
 Bid security will not be required for a total contract value of \$100,000 or less (HST Excluded), unless specifically called for in the contract documents.
-The bid security will be returned to the bidder upon receipt of the required Performance Bond and Labour and Materials Payment Bond as described in the General Conditions for the Stipulated Price Contract
+The bid security will be returned to the bidder upon receipt of the required Performance Bond and Labour and Materials Payment Bond as per 6.2.2 below.